docker-compose.yml

 The practical workflow on a container-based platform.

 Dockerfile generated by modern Rails versions or provide your own.
 You can also connect a Git repository containing theDockerfile.
-Hostim builds the image if needed.RAILS_ENV, RAILS_MASTER_KEY, database credentials, and other secrets in the dashboard.Get your Rails application running in minutes.
+Hostim builds the image if needed.RAILS_ENV, RAILS_MASTER_KEY, database credentials, and other secrets in the dashboard.Compare Ruby on Rails hosting on Hostim, Heroku, Railway, Vercel and the major cloud providers.
+Move the sliders to match your workload.